His Girl Friday: Story

 Film theorist and historian David Bordwell explained the ending of His Girl Friday as a "closure effect" rather than a closure.
-The ending of the film is rather circular and there is no development of characters, specifically Walter Burns, and the film ends similarly to the way in which it starts.
+The ending of the film is rather circular, and there is no development of characters, specifically Walter Burns, and the film ends similarly to the way in which it starts.
 Additionally, the film ends with a brief epilogue in which Walter announces their remarriage and reveals their intention to go cover a strike in Albany on the way to their honeymoon.
 The fates of the main characters and even some of the minor characters such as Earl Williams are revealed, although there are minor flaws in the resolution.
-For example, they do not discuss what happened to Molly Malloy after the conflict is resolved.
+For example, they do not discuss what happened to Mollie Malloy after the conflict is resolved.
 However, the main characters’ endings were wrapped up so neatly that it overshadows the need for the minor characters' endings to be wrapped up.
 This creates a "closure effect" or an appearance of closure.